Gabriella Lev: Influences

 Lev was influenced by the alternative theatre scene in London in the 1970s where she first came into contact with such troupes as the People Show and practitioners such as Charles Marowitz.

 In 1973 Gabriella Lev made aliyah to Israel, which had a great effect on her work.
 She participated in a 10-day workshop given by Andre Gregory and Jaques Chwat at Mishkenot Sha'ananim.
 This exposure to work inspired by Jerzy Grotowski influenced her artistically.
 Later she collaborated with Serge Quaknine a student of Grotowskis.
 Also in this period she first came into contact with the voice work of the Roy Hart Theatre and co-operated with members of the theatre particularly Barry Coglhan for many years.
 In her first year in the country she worked in various schools and community centres teaching drama.

 Ensembles created

 Lev established the Odot Company which produced two original Israeli theatre pieces, Nashim Odot Nashim and Anashim Rakim.
 She later helped establish The Jerusalem Drama Workshop and was its director for three years.
 This establishment grew into the Theatre Company Jerusalem which she co-founded and today is its artistic director.
 The original works of TCJ have won much acclaim and recognition.
 The company has been invited to perform at many theatre festivals around the world.

-Lev lectures and demonstrates the unique theatrical modes developed by her and her company in many universities and institutions of higher learning, both in Israel and abroad.
-Such as Yale University, Wesleyan University, the University of California in Berkeley and Harvard University.